dethe/obloq/bloqs/bar.md

 }
 ```

+Multiple blocks can target the same file.
+Traditional Markdown code blocks (indented,
+not fenced) can be used, but they must have an explicit filename (path) set in a
+comment on the first line of the block.

+    /* filename: bar.stylus */

+    bar:before{
+        content: <div class="shadow"></div>
+    }

 ## Bar Handler (client-side)

 Files get default names based on the markdown filename.
 This block will end up as `bar.js`.
 Multiple blocks which end up with the same file names will be concatenated together.